ebi-uniprot/uniprot-manual/help/api_downloading.md

 categories: UniProtKB,UniRef,UniParc,Programmatic_access,Download,help
 ---

+# Using `X-UniProt-Release-Date` To Prevent

-The [HTTP header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) `X-UniProt-Release-Date:`\* will avoid that you download data more than once per release, if you use a download tool that makes use of this information, e.g. the unix commands `lwp-mirror` or `curl` with the `-z` option.
-Here are examples of how to do this in Perl:
+You can use the [HTTP header](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) `X-UniProt-Release-Date:`\* to avoid downloading data more than once per release, if you use a download tool that makes use of this information, e.g. the unix commands `lwp-mirror` or `curl` with the `-z` option.
+Here is an example of how to do this in Perl:

 ## Download all UniProt sequences for a given organism in FASTA format\*\*